dipalira/Melbourne-Housing-Data-Kaggle/README.md

 # Melbourne-Housing-Data-Kaggle
 PART OF STAT 542.
-Please check the original assignment for constraints.
+Please check the original assignment(STAT542HW6) for constraints.
 For detailed report check final report in repo.
 ## EDA
 The entire dataset is comprised of 21 variables with 8 variables as characters or strings.
 Before moving onto the effect on the target variable (Price) by those 8 variables, the following table gives a summary statistic of some numeric variables.
 Every row in the dataset denotes information about property (house, townhouse etc) , price it is sold for, seller information and more characteristics such as number of bedrooms, location (latitude, longitude etc).